imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Verify that you are out of malware & virus.
 * Test your audio card / webcam.
 * Defragment your hard disk.
-* Verify that your hard disk (where your browser is installed) have -at least- 10 GB of free space.
+* Verify that your hard disk (where your browser is installed) have -at least- 10 GB of free space available.
 * Between orators, **clear** your browser's cache.
 * Avoid open a `"New Private Window"` (Mozilla Firefox) / `"New Incognito windows"` (Google Chrome) to access the streaming event.
 You will be kicked up.
 * Avoid login or use a VPN connection along the streaming event.
 You will be kicked up.
 * Avoid login through a proxy server (or any mask tool that obfuscate your IP).
 You will be kicked up.
 * During the streaming, do not enable background operations (defragmentation, antivirus scanning, stream online music [besides the ISKM 2017 event], avoid pending updates (ie..
-App Store updates, Microsoft Updates, antivirus definitions, _et alia_).
+Apple App Store updates, Microsoft Updates, Linux dependencies alerts, antivirus definitions, _et alia_).
 * Disable (temporary) screen sharing during the streaming event.
 * Disable (temporary) any disk drive encryption schema:
      - FileVault (MacOSX)